Six abilities provide a quick description of every creature’s physical and mental characteristics:

 creature can always try to hide.
 Signs of its passage might still be noticed, and it does have to stay quiet.

-, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
-However, under certain circumstances, the GM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an Attack
+In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
+However, under certain circumstances, the GM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage

 One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be lightly